JarkkoKaa/weather-app/README.md

 ## Project

 Project is created with Vue CLI tool and uses bootstrap for fast mobile first experience development.

+Application is tested with:
+Mozilla Firefox version 72.0.2
+Chrome (desktop and mobile) versions 79.0

 ### Noticed issues: